kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 * Kubernetes users will need to add CCM deployments to their clusters.
 Previously, users were able to enable the cloud controller loops of the kubernetes-controller-manager through command line flags.
 With the change to external CCMs users will be responsible for managing their own CCM deployments.
 * Security for the core Kubernetes cloud provider interface will continue to reviewed by the Kuberenetes SIG Security community.
-* Security for the external CCMs will be reviewed by those project communities, with supplemental reviews done by the SIG Security community.
+* Security for the external CCMs will be reviewed by the project communities which own the specific CCM implementation, with supplemental reviews done by the SIG Security community.
 * UX for the core Kubernetes cloud provider interface will continue to be reviewed by the Kubernetes SIG Cloud Provider, SIG Architecture, ans SIG API Machinery communities.
-* UX for the external CCMs will be reviewed by those project communities.
+* UX for the external CCMs will be reviewed by the project communities which own the specific CCM implementation.

 ## Design Details